blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Urf (Customs)
 	- Sadd al-Dhara’i (Blocking the Means)

-Only a Mujtahid can perform
+Only a Mujtahid can perform Ijtihad.
 ## Secondary Sources in Detail
 - Fatwas of the Companions
 - Fatwas of the Followers (Tabi'un)